sch3m4/mqtt-ble-tracker/README.md

 - `name`: Device name.
 - `measured_rssi`: RSSI value 1 meter away from the tracker device (see: [Discovering and adjustment](#Discovering-and-adjustment)).
 - `n`: Constant to calculate the distance (see: [Discovering and adjustment](#Discovering-and-adjustment)).
+- `min_rssi`: RSSI values (before filter smoothing) below this value will be ignored.
 - `timeout`: If the device is not seen after this period of time (seconds), the tracker device sends a message with `'distance' : -1` to the MQTT broker (0 means disabled).
 If `message.include_location` is set to `true`, the location name  will be set to `status_off`.
 - `status_off`: Location name when the device is untracked (due to timeout) or out of range from the defined locations.